 User me

-ProxyCommand bash -c 'nc -w 2 192.168.1.100 22 2>/dev/null || nc -w 2 203.0.113.50 22'
+ProxyCommand bash -c 'if nc -z -w 2 192.168.1.100 22 2>/dev/null; then nc 192.168.1.100 22; else nc 203.0.113.50 22; fi'

-nc -w 2 opens a raw TCP connection with a 2 second timeout.
+nc -z -w 2 probes the port with a 2 second timeout without sending any data.
+If the local IP responds (I’m home), it opens a fresh nc connection without a timeout.
+If the probe fails, it falls back to the public IP instead.
 SSH’s ProxyCommand expects a command that pipes stdin/stdout to the remote SSH port — nc does exactly that.
-If the local IP doesn’t respond within 2 seconds (I’m not home), the || kicks in and tries the public IP instead.
 SSH then does its normal handshake over whichever connection succeeded.

 Now ssh jetson just works from anywhere.
 I can still use ssh jetson-home or ssh jetson-www directly if I want to force one.